Table of Contents

 If you're unsure of how to clear your web browser's cache, please see the below links to instructions for the most commonly used browsers.

 If clearing your browser cache and relaunching does not solve the issue, it may be related to a web browser media player plugin issue, please try the following steps:

 Uninstall Adobe Flash Plugin

 On a PC, do this through your CONTROL PANEL > ADD/REMOVE PROGRAMS

 On a Mac, drag Adobe Flash Player from applications to your Trash; or use Finder to locate Adobe Flash Player install manager, and uninstall

 Once you have removed Adobe Flash, restart your computer.

 Finally, download/install Flash directly from Adobe's website: http://get.adobe.com/flashplayer/

-If you receive this message in NFL Mobile and NFL Game Pass apps, your connection speed is not currently fast enough to support streaming video.
-NFL Mobile and NFL Game Pass apps will still play the audio portion of the stream so you can listen without interruption to the game or program you were viewing.
+If you receive this message in the NFL app and NFL Game Pass apps, your connection speed is not currently fast enough to support streaming video.
+The NFL app and NFL Game Pass apps will still play the audio portion of the stream so you can listen without interruption to the game or program you were viewing.

 * Users outside of the United States, Canada and China should check out our Game Pass INTL Guide